 And She Had Compassion on Him; embroidered and painted by Ruth Green; 1815-1825; embroidery: paint, chenille yarn, paper and gold foil on a plain-woven silk ground; gold paint, wood; gift of Mrs. Caroline T. Jones; 1921.5.0a-c; The Connecticut Historical Society

 Copyright is the legal protection of original works from reproduction, derivation, and/or public display or performance, by anyone other than the creator of said works.
 As stated in the Conditions of Use on the CHS’s Request for Permission to Publish form, “the requestor must seek permission from the creator of the original work or from the original copyright holder.”
 This means that you bear the responsibility of determining whether or not the work in question is still protected by copyright laws.
-While the CHS may or may not be the copyright holder of the original work, the CHS is the copyright holder of the reproduction unless otherwise stated.

 The good news is, there are a number of resources available to help you!